karinadawson/react-gig-project/README.md

 1. Fork and clone this repo into a folder on your machine.
 2. `cd` into that folder `cd my-project-name`
 3. Delete the git history: `rm -rf .git`
+4. Install the necessary dependencies - run `npm install` in the folder where the package.json is located.

 The following can all be found under the "scripts" section in your `package.json`.
 You can add more scripts here if you like, and run them with